bollu/monodrone/README.md

 - Ctrl+movement to move on a note by note basis.
 - Shift+Backspace to kill a duration.
 - Enter to break a note at a split location.
 This also lets us easily split a note with enter+backspace+backspace.
+- Have longest height, and use this to resize dynamically.
+This allows text editor like insert new line and delete line.